jamesche75/Linux-Boot-Camp/Modules/Module 4 - Advanced Docker/Module 4 - Advanced Docker.md

 ``docker run -it mycoolimage:latest``

 When this command runs, a new Docker container is created on the machine and then it's started.
 Once it's started, it's considered to be in a running state.

+> **Note:** You can also use ``docker create`` and ``docker start`` separately to start and run a container.
+Using ``docker run`` simply does both for you with one command.

 You can use the ``docker ps`` command to see a running container as shown in the figure below.

 ![alt text](images/docker_ps.png "List Docker Containers")